scala/compiler-benchmark/README.md

  - Provide `INFLUX_PASSWORD` as an environment variable
  - Replace `jmh/run` with `jmh:runMain scala.bench.UploadingRunner`

-Results will be uploading into an [InfluxDB]() instance at `https://scala-ci.typesafe.com/influx/`
+Results will be uploading into an [InfluxDB]() instance at `https://scala-ci.typesafe.com/influx/`.
+An quick introduction to InfluxDB is [here](https://github.com/scala/compiler-benchmark/wiki/InfluxDB-101).

 These results will be plotted in our [Grafana dashboard](https://scala-ci.typesafe.com/grafana/dashboard/db/scala-benchmark)

-Note that the [https://github.com/scala/compiler-benchq](scala/compiler-benchq) project, which will trigger benchmarks for merges and sets of commits that we're backtesting.
+The [https://github.com/scala/compiler-benchq](scala/compiler-benchq) project triggers benchmarks for merges and sets of commits that we're backtesting (UI on https://scala-ci.typesafe.com/benchq).

 ### Collecting profiling data